Loading

 Answer

 The name really says it all – a table full of cookies!
 But to the Western Pennsylvania region, it’s so much more!
 Traditionally, friends and family of the bride and groom bake cookies to contribute to the wedding.
-Quite regularly, hundreds of dozens of cookies end up on display during the big day, with a variety huge variety to chose from.
+Quite regularly, hundreds of dozens of cookies end up on display during the big day, with a huge variety to choose from.
 Some popular cookies include pizzelles, nut cups, lady locks, fruit horns, biscotti and Italian wedding cookies – an anise-infused drop cookie with a simple, sugar glaze.
 To locals, the Wedding Cookie Table is such a strong tradition that the day just wouldn’t seem complete without it.
 Although the beginning of the Cookie Table is debatable, it is believed that this sweet sensation has been around since the Great Depression.
 It has been implied that the Cookie Table grew in popularity during this time because it offset the cost of purchasing a wedding cake, due in large part to the family and friends who baked for the wedding.

 For all the days along the way